bodawei/dxData/README.md

 1. Type in a Buzz you want to send, and click Buzz
   * All users will receive the message reactively!
-2. Click on the user name ("Add your name here") to edit your user name.
+2. Click on the user name ("YourName") to edit your user name.
 This demonstrates the unidirectional data change paradig.

 Note: None of the data is persistent.
 So when you kill the server, all your messages will go away!